Russia rejects accusations of endangering ISS astronauts | Technology

 - Russian Federation

+“This irresponsible behaviour carries a high risk of miscalculations and escalation,” the ministry said, adding that the test underlines the urgency of an international agreement on rules for the peaceful use of space.

+NASA Mission Control said the heightened threat could continue to interrupt the astronauts' science research and other work.
+Four of the seven crew members only arrived at the orbiting outpost on Thursday night.

 A similar weapons test by China in 2007 also resulted in countless pieces of debris.
 One of those threatened to come dangerously close to the space station last week.
-While it later was dismissed as a risk, NASA had the station move anyway.
+While later the risk it posed was dismissed, NASA had the space station move anyway.

-Anti-satellite missile tests by the U.S. in 2008 and India in 2019 were conducted at much lower altitudes, well below the space station at about 260 miles (420 kilometers.)
+Anti-satellite missile tests by the U.S. in 2008 and India in 2019 were conducted at much lower altitudes, well below the space station, which orbits about 260 miles (420 kilometers) high.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)